-In particular, despite my best efforts to decenter our gaze, I have to say that this book remains unbalanced somewhat less so than my previous book but still quite unbalanced on the whole.
-I try in Capital and Ideology to offer a global and connected perspective on the history of inequality regimes.
-I stress throughout the book the central role of the colonial and postcolonial legacy for the understanding of the past, the present and the future (an issue on which I will further return below, when I discuss the question of reparations).
+In particular, despite my best efforts to decenter our gaze, I have to say that this book remains unbalanced-somewhat less so than my previous book, but still quite unbalanced on the whole.
+In Capital and Ideology, I try to offer a global and connected perspective on the history of inequality regimes.
+I stress throughout the book the central role that the colonial and post-colonial legacy plays in understanding the past, the present and the future (an issue to which I will return below, when I discuss the question of reparations).
 Nevertheless, the experiences of France, Europe and the United States are constantly cited in Capital and Ideology, much more so than their demographic weight warrants.
 The experiences of Africa, Latin America and Asia are also addressed, but not with the same level of precision and knowledge.
-Jack Goody, in his book The Theft of History, rightly denounced the often-irresistible temptation to write history from a western-centric point of view, which afflicts even well-intentioned social scientists.
-Writers routinely attribute to Europe and America inventions they did not invent or even cultural practices, such as courtly love, the love of liberty, filial affection, the nuclear family, humanism, and democracy.
-I have tried to avoid this bias, but I am not sure I fully succeeded.
+Jack Goody, in his book The Theft of History, rightly denounced the often-irresistible temptation to write history from a Western-centric point of view, which afflicts even well-intentioned social scientists.
+Writers routinely and wrongly attribute to Europe and America inventions or even cultural practices such as courtly love, the love of liberty, filial affection, the nuclear family, humanism, and democracy.
+I have tried to avoid this bias, but I am not sure I have fully succeeded.

 The reason is simple and should be acknowledged: my gaze is profoundly influenced by my cultural roots, the limits of my knowledge, and above all by the serious weakness of my linguistic competence.
 This book is the work of an author who reads fluently only in French and English and who is familiar with only a limited range of primary sources.
-Yet this study ranges widely-perhaps too widely-and I beg again the pardon of specialists in other fields for the approximations and condensations they will find.
+Yet this study ranges widely-perhaps too widely-and I again beg the pardon of specialists in other fields for the approximations and condensations they will find.
 I hope that this work will soon be complemented and superseded by many others, which will add to our understanding of specific inequality regimes, especially those in the many geographical and cultural regions poorly covered by this work.